Apollo-Level2-Web-Dev/L2-B2-assignment-2/README.md

 1. Add New Product in Order

-If the 'order' property already exists for a user, append a new product to it.
-Otherwise, create an 'order' array within the user object and then add the order data.
+If the 'orders' property already exists for a user, append a new product to it.
+Otherwise, create an 'orders' array within the user object and then add the order data.

 - Endpoint: **PUT /api/users/:userId/orders**